 I've reviewed as many kamado grills as possible including the Big Green Egg smoker.
 All kamado grills are not the same and you can save a lot of money by getting the right one to suit your needs.

 Above left we have a Big Green Egg and to the right a Primo XL Oval.
 Great for all year round cooking - My own ceramic grill is a Monolith (indeed it's the Monolith Classic that makes it to the top of my Top 10 Best BBQ Grills And Smokers 2017) and I use it come rain or shine because the results are simply divine.

 Ceramic is a fantastic insulant and this give the kamado significant advantages over other types of grill and smoker.

 It's not all one way traffic on kamado grills, there's some bad news too:-

 I've written a lot about the Egg and the Primo, more so than other kamado grills quite simply because I've had the opportunity to cook with them a lot... until I got my Monolith.
-The Green Egg smoker probably still leads the way in marketing and both are very popular but read on, there are some good (better value) alternatives too.
+The Green Egg smoker probably still leads the way in marketing and Primo is popular too but read on, there are some good (better value) alternatives too!